anant2it/College-Students-App/README.md

-# dummy01
+# College Students App

-A new Flutter application.
+A new Flutter Android application.

 ## Getting Started